OpenCyphal/libcanard/README.md

 ## Features

-- Full test coverage and static analysis.
+- Full test coverage and extensive static analysis.
-- Partial compliance with automatically enforceable MISRA C rules (reach out to <https://forum.uavcan.org> for details).
+- Compliance with automatically enforceable MISRA C rules (reach out to <https://forum.uavcan.org> for details).
 - Detailed time complexity and memory requirement models for the benefit of real-time high-integrity applications.
 - Purely reactive API without the need for background servicing.
 - Support for the Classic CAN and CAN FD.